talmeym/regurgitator-extensions-web-config/README.md

 # regurgitator-extensions-web-config

-Regurgitator is a simple extendable processing engine, ideal for regurgitating canned or clever response to incoming requests.
-This component allows configuration of the web extensions to the [core framework](https://github.com/talmeym/regurgitator-core).
+regurgitator is a modular, light-weight, extendable java-based processing framework designed to 'regurgitate' canned or clever responses to incoming requests; useful for mocking or prototyping services.

+start your reading here: [regurgitator-all](http://github.com/talmeym/regurgitator-all#regurgitator)